lud77/Factorize/README.md

 - [x] Crash when deleting multiple panels
 - [x] Crash when I pause with the Controls button
 - [ ] Stalls when trying to rewind file source from EOF signal without a delay
+- [x] WatchFile panel should remove and replace watcher behind the scenes when file name changes, just like the Listener panel does

 --- QA